mahmoudelzahaby/mahmoudelzahaby/README.md

 # Hi there 👋, Mahmoud Elzahaby
 -------------------------------------
 ### DevOps Engineer
 ### DevOps Engineer with expertise in automating deployments and optimizing infrastructure.
 Proficient in Configuration Management and creating robust CI/CD pipelines.
-Skilled in cloud platforms such as AWS and GCP.
+Skilled in cloud platforms such as AZURE, AWS and GCP.

 ## Skills and Experience
 - Containerization Tools : Docker, Kubernetes, Helm